olimorris/neotest-rspec/README.md

 ### Filtering directories

 By default, the adapter will search for `_spec.rb` files in all dirs in the root with the exception of `node_modules` and `.git`.
-In a big project, this may result in slow performance.
 You can also add additional directories to filter out:

 ```lua
 require("neotest-rspec")({